 Ongoing since 2006, the Globe holds an ever-growing oral history archive consisting of interviews with Globe actors and creatives.
-These interviews uniquely document the experiences of working in the Globe theatre space and the discoveries made through practical experiments.
-This rich resource enables a growing understanding of how the playing conditions affect the performance of early modern plays, and the challenges of working in a reconstructed space.
-This project will gain another fascinating dimension with the opening of the Indoor Jacobean theatre, which will further deepen scholarly understanding of the practical implications of early modern performance.
+These interviews uniquely document the experiences of working in the Globe's theatre spaces and the discoveries made through practical experiments.
+This rich resource enables a growing understanding of how the playing conditions affect the performance of early modern plays, and the challenges of working in reconstructed and archetypal spaces.

 Our Research in Action workshops offer audiences the chance to be part of Globe Education’s exploration into the indoor theatres of 17th century London.
 The workshops mix theatre practice and scholarship in an engaging investigation of the Sam Wanamaker Playhouse’s theatrical capacities.
 Using extracts from well-known and less-familiar plays, Globe actors and leading academics test the dramatic and technical potential of our indoor space.

 For more information, visit our Research in Action events page.